garylirocks/quickrefs/azure-networking-virtual-wan.markdown

 - A virtual hub has a router that manages all routing between gateways using BGP.
   - This router provides transit connectivity between virtual networks that connect to a virtual hub.
-  - In a spoke vnet, a VM's effective routes are like:
+  - In a spoke vnet, a VM's effective routes are like (w/o routing intent):

     | Prefix        | Next Hop Type           | Next Hop IP                                 |
     | ------------- | ----------------------- | ------------------------------------------- |